 Professor Richard Douglas

 Richard is a rhinologist with particular interest in endoscopic sinus and skull base surgery.
 He trained and practised as a clinical immunologist and allergist and was the Clinical Director of the Immunology and Allergy Service at Auckland Hospital before undertaking training in ORL.
-He is currently am an Associate Professor in Surgery at the University of Auckland and Consultant Surgeon at Auckland and North Shore Hospitals, and has a private practice at Mauranui Clinic in Epsom.
+He is a Professor in Surgery at the University of Auckland and Consultant Surgeon at Auckland and North Shore Hospitals, and has a private practice at Mauranui Clinic in Epsom.

 |Other GPRWMF awards received by awardee||Year|